zeek/zeek-docs/scripts/base/frameworks/netcontrol/shunt.zeek.rst

    Stops forwarding a uni-directional flow's packets to Zeek.

-   :f: The flow to shunt.
+   :param f: The flow to shunt.

-   :t: How long to leave the shunt in place, with 0 being indefinitely.
+   :param t: How long to leave the shunt in place, with 0 being indefinitely.

-   :location: An optional string describing where the shunt was triggered.
+   :param location: An optional string describing where the shunt was triggered.

    :returns: The id of the inserted rule on success and zero on failure.